Techniques for Shooting Photographs with Flash

 VIRIN: 200908-D-PA656-0002

-Bounce flash is a technique where light is bounced off another object—usually a wall or ceiling—and onto your subject.
+Bounce flash is a technique in which light is bounced off another object — usually a wall or ceiling — and onto the subject.
 This technique is often the most desired flash technique because it produces the most natural-looking lighting.
-Use bounce flash anytime you need to change the direction of the light to produce more natural results.
-This technique is good for portraits, but because you must have a neutral surface nearby to bounce off, it isn’t often an option outside.
+It is good for portraits, but often difficult to utilize outdoors where bounce surfaces may be limited.
+Use bounce flash when you need to change the direction of the light to produce more natural results.

 Photo by: DINFOS PAVILION Team